Amadeus-System/00.Benchmark-Study-For-Halide-Perovskite-with-Graph-Neural-Networks/README.md

-# 00.Benchmark Study For Halide Perovskite with Graph Neural Networks
+# 00.Application of Crystal Graph Neural Network for Spatial Search of Halide Perovskite Potential Energy
 Repository for my GNN Benchmark Research for Halide Perovskite